 Before and after 8 weeks: Dr. Christie Prendergast’s patient who underwent a coolsculpting treatment to flanks.

-“Once it was determined that cryolipolysis could be used in other areas of the body, safety testing and technology innovations eventually led to coolsculpting,” Dr. Lain said.
+This simple observation led to the discovery of cryolipolysis, he said, and once it was determined that cryolipolysis could be used in other areas of the body, safety testing and technology innovations eventually led to coolsculpting.

 Patient treated at West Coast Plastic Surgery Center by Dr. Yuly Gorodisky.
 This image shows Coolsculpting of the abdomen, before and eight weeks after.